Find out more about our courses here

 There is also a really cost-effective way to enrol.
 IOP also offer a way to break down the course enrolment fee into ten easy interest-free instalments.
 If you are a complete beginner, you can enrol on the Diploma in Photography for just £35 per month.
-If you want the most in-depth course and are considering a new career, the Advanced Diploma in Photography can be joined for £45 per month.
+If you want the most in-depth course and are considering a new career, the Professional Diploma in Photography can be joined for £45 per month.

 This enrolment fee is less than the cost of a few cups of coffee from your favourite cafe every week or a couple of weekly drinks in the pub.

 If you are serious about improving your photography, join the best online photography school available and make sure you get the results you want from your investment.

 We teach it through the practical application of photography skills which are then assessed by your Tutor who gives bespoke advice on your images.
 You will get more dedicated and thoughtful advice on your photography through an IOP online course than you would get on a classroom course, where you have to fight for the Tutor’s attention with up to twenty other students.